DevExpress-Examples/XAF-how-to-add-an-unbound-column-to-gridlisteditor-to-execute-a-custom-action-for-a-record/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# XAF - Add an Unbound Column to GridListEditor to Execute a Custom Action for a Record
+# XAF - Add a Command  Column to a GridListEditor (an Unbound Column with a Custom Action)

-This example demonstrates how to add a custom unbound column with an Action to [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) in a List View.
-When a user clicks the Action button, XAF reverses the boolean value of the `Active` property of the selected `Order` object.
+This example adds an unbound column to the [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) in a List View.
+Column cells hold buttons that invoke custom actions.
+When a user clicks a button, the Action obtains the selected `Order` object and toggles the value of the `Active` property.

 The following image demonstrates the result: